Orthoporus ornatus: Ecology

+The millipede has defenses against predation, though its subterranean habitat offers the greatest protection.
+There are about thirteen species that have been observed to feed on the millipedes.

 Behavior

-This is a mellow slow-moving organism that enjoys feeding on decaying materials.
-It is mostly nocturnal; however, it can be spotted after rainy days in the early mornings.
+Orthoporus ornatus is a slow-moving organism.
+It is mostly nocturnal; however, it emerges after rainy periods in the early mornings when the soil is moist.
 It spends most of its time in self-dug burrows.
-It will emerge from the soil only when the soil is moist.
 Once the soil is dried up from the desert sun it will go back into the deep soil.
-Through studies, it was said that movement was at its peak during the early mornings with some nocturnal activity as well.
+Their movement has been documented to be at its peak during the early mornings with some nocturnal activity as well.
 Soil-surface activity stopped before the surface temperature reached 35 degrees Celsius and began again when the ground resumed to 35 degrees Celsius.
-In the meantime, the millipede went from burrow to burrow.
-It was found under rocks and sometimes on the aerial portions of shrubs.
-When it was found on shrubs the air temperature was 35.5 degree Celsius.
+During high-temperature periods, it can be found under rocks and sometimes on the aerial portions of shrubs; though this was only observed when the air temperature was 35.5 degree Celsius.

-Feeding

-The desert millipede is not quite picky when it comes to feeding.
-Its main food source is bacteria, which thrive in the damp soil that it lives around.
-It will feed on dead plant material and tissues of dead shrubs.
-Some shrubs it was found eating of off was the cholla, creosote bush, and ocotillo.
-It was also found eating some surface litter and bark of "Mormon tea" and mesquite.
-It will also eat tiny pieces of sand, rock and other invertebrate animals (arthropods).
-It cannot eat in the absence of moist soil.